SahebRoy92/SRXMPPDemo/README.md

 **2. Want to try it out without a hassle in your own computer** -

-You need to download, install and setup 2 things to start *XAMPP* -
+You need to download, install and setup 2 things to start *XAMPP -

- a.
-Install XAMPP is relatively easy.
+ * Install XAMPP is relatively easy.
- b.
-After installation just start the XAMPP and start Database(SQL) and Apache Server.
+ * After installation just start the XAMPP and start Database(SQL) and Apache Server.
- c.
-Then open browser and paste this URL *http://localhost/phpmyadmin/*.
+ * Then open browser and paste this URL *http://localhost/phpmyadmin/*.
 Create a new DB from the left hand side panel.
- d. **Name the DB anything but remember this name, suppose we name it ChatDB**
+ * **Name the DB anything but remember this name, suppose we name it ChatDB**

  *Openfire* -